 Barrels, no matter the outside shape, fall into two categories: tapered and non-tapered.
 The design of the Buffet R-13 clarinet calls for a barrel with a nominal bore of 14.95mm with no linear reduction (taper).
 This translates into a dimension at the mouthpiece end of the barrel of .589"-.590".
 The reason for this is to compensate for the flattening in the third mode (tones above C3 the "altissimo").
 This design suits small bore mouthpieces such as those provided with Buffet clarinets.

-For several reasons, most players in the U.S. have come to prefer larger bore mouthpieces similar to the design of Frank Kaspar.
+For several reasons, most players in the U.S. have come to prefer larger bore mouthpieces.
 This larger bore mouthpiece coupled with the non-tapered barrel creates two problems of intonation.
 The third mode is too sharp and the throat tones are flat.
 Welcome Hans Moennig and the reverse cone tapered barrel.
 Reverse cone barrels are larger at the mouthpiece end.
 Moennig barrels as made by Buffet are .589"-.590" at the mouthpiece end and reduce to about .579" at the opposite end.

 Moennigs innovation for American clarinetists was not a new idea.
 It had been in place with German clarinets for many years, but we must credit Mr. Moennig for introducing the use in this country.
 The prevailing clarinets favored in the U.S among professional players until about 1960 were large bore (Selmer).
 As Buffet came into dominance, players did not want to give up their large bore mouthpieces designed for these large bore clarinets.
 Moennigs tapered barrel was the ideal compromise.